graphql-nexus/workshop/README.md

 This repository contains a very basic starter that will help you get up and running quicker for the workshop.

+The steps that we will follow during the workshop can be found here [nxs.li/learn/tutorial](nxs.li/learn/tutorial).

 ### Installation

 1. Clone the repository